Familiar with dwell time?

 If you have found yourself wondering what is dwell time, today is the day that you learn something new.

-The gist of it is this: dwell time is the length of time a visitor spends on a page before returning to the SERPs.
+The gist of it is this: it is the length of time a visitor spends on a page before returning to the SERPs.

 So for example, if I’m researching “SEO best practices,” I’ll type it into the search engine and click on the result that most interest me.